christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 - Spouse: Wife/sister: Laodice (in Pontus) = Cleopatra V Tryphaena (in Egypt)
 - Children:
-  - Cleopatra VII Thea Philopator aka Dynamis, queen of Bosphorus, Cleopatra of Pontus, Pythodorida, queen of Pontus, Musa Thea Urania of Parthia (Parthian queen mother, same "Heavenly Goddess" title).
+  - Cleopatra VII Thea Philopator aka Dynamis, queen of Bosphorus, Cleopatra of Pontus, Pythodorida, queen of Pontus (Pytho is serpent in Greek and Dyn- is Denwen, the fiery serpent in Egyptian mythology), Musa Thea Urania of Parthia (Parthian queen mother, same "Heavenly Goddess" title).
 Dynamis was called "Dynamus Pilatea"(https://en.rodovid.org/wk/Person:401227) the same title that was carried by "Pontus Pilate".
 Dynamis is recorded as the granddaughter of Mithridates VI, but historians are probably confusing her with Cleopatra the Elder, princess of Pontus who was married to Tigranes II, king of Armenia.
 Cleopatra VII, Dynamis, and Pythodorida all had sons named Ptolemy Philadelphus who succeeded them.
   - Ptolemy XIII Theos Philopator aka Gaius Octavius (Emperor Augustus).
 Aliases: Polemon I of Pontus (Dynamis was titled "Pilatea" and he was the king of Pontus.
 Pontius Pilate would have been his title that his descendants would have inherited).
 Gaius Julius Sohaemus of Emesa.
 Rhoemetalces I (a classic Thracian royal name, linking to the "Rome" = "Ruma" etymology.
 Rhoemetalces = "king of Rhome", or "king of Rome" in ancient Thracian), king of Bosphorus.
 Rhoemetalces Philocaesar of Pontus was the son of Marcus Antonius Polemon Pythodoros and was married to Pythodoris I (Cleopatra).
 Polemon I of Pontus was married to Dynamis (Cleopatra).
 Cleopatra was married to her brother Ptolemy XIII Theos Philopator who was born at the same time as Augustus.
 He was her brother husband.
 Asander was also married to Pythodoris I and Dynamis proving these were Cleopatra's aliases.
 Likely also Azes I, king of India and Wang Mang the founder and the only emperor of the short-lived Xin dynasty of imperial China (Wang (王) in Chinese means "King."
 The archaic pronunciation of Wang in Old Chinese (reconstructed by linguists as *wɢaŋ) is a direct phonetic match for Vah / Bah / Pharna (Scythian Royal Glory).
 Mang (莽): Means "Grass/Dragon-Snake in the Reeds."
 Wang Mang = The Serpent-Glory King.).
 The "Han Dynasty" and the "Roman Empire" were not two separate isolated worlds communicating via indirect silk trade.
 They were the eastern and western wings of the same global Scythian-Yuezhi administrative system, governed by identical bloodline avatars.

 **Julius Caesar = Asander, King of Bosporus**